david-martin/proposals/sdks/Cordova.md

 Provide set of the SDK's that can be used for Cordova based development.
 Provide best performance and user experience on the platform.

-## Proposed solution
+## Proposed solution 1

 Pure javascript solution for the mobile configuration and orchiestraction that will allow cooperability between JavaScript and Native.
 Mixing both existing Native plugins and pure JavaScript based solutions was identified as the most reasonable aproach.

-## Alternative that will be considered

-Pure JavaScript implementations (JavaScript SDK) that will abstract from browser support.
-JS SDK will be working with Web, Cordova and ReactNative - each platform will provide wrappers for specific apis if needed.
+Configuration parser and all AeroGear Services specific business code doesn't require any native implementation and can be reused in web/cordova/react native implementations.
+Individual SDK will may by default be implemented in pure JavaScript or relay on the cordova plugins.

-## Advantages of the solution
+## Advantages of the solution 1

 - Significantly reduced effort to develop and maintain Cordova Support by reusing available components.
 - Aligned with the way cordova works (single plugin to do specific *native* job, integrated with others in JavaScript)
 - Ability to reuse existing cordova plugins that perform native tasks (push notifications, sync, auth)
 - Ability to wrap existing JavaScript solutions and use them without
 - Ability to select and use only elements that are needed in the app.

+See investigation details bellow for more details

+## Proposed solution 2

+Pure JavaScript implementations (JavaScript SDK) that will abstract from browser support.
+JS SDK will be working with Web, Cordova and ReactNative - each platform will provide wrappers for specific apis if needed.
+This aproach will not allow us to reuse native implementations, but it will make Cordova, Web and ReactNative SDK's more consistent.
+Implementation could detect platform

+## Advantages of the solution 2

+- Ability to collect and link 3 different platfroms as part of the single repository
+- Code still can be reused thanks to keycloak, push, sync js implementations
+- No need for specific plugins for React and Cordova (platform specific wrappers can be provided) with single code base
+- No need to adjust native code for the plugins
+- No challenges related with cross js/native result access.

 See investigation details bellow for more details